mikkelsvartveit/thesis/preproject/content/05-results.md

 ### Applications

-### Malware classification
+#### Malware classification

-Of the 21 included papers in the review, a total of 18 of them were papers on malware classification.
-These papers used CNN's to classify malware families from input malware binaries.
-Seeing as this is a comparetively commonly researched problem with regards to our research question **(RQ1?)**, we provide a comparison on different papers ability to classify malware from the two most commonly used datasets: Microsoft Malware Classification Challenge (MMCC) [@microsoftkaggle] and Malimg [@malimgpaper].
+Of the 20 included papers in the review, a total of 18 of them were on malware classification.
+These papers used CNN to classify malware families from raw binary programs.
+As this is a commonly researched problem with regards to our research question **(RQ1?)**, we provide a comparison on different papers' ability to classify malware from the two most commonly used datasets: Microsoft Malware Classification Challenge (MMCC) [@microsoftkaggle] and Malimg [@malimgpaper].

-MMCC dataset contains malware binaries from 9 different malware families, while the Malimg dataset contains malware from 25 different families, at 21,741 and 9,339 malware samples respectivly [@microsoftkaggle] [@malimgpaper].
-Across both datasets, 8 included papers used them in their research, where we generally see great results across all of the papers as seen in Tables \ref{table:microsoft-results} and \ref{table:malimg-results}.
-All papers used a one vs. all comparison when evaluating their models ability to classify malware families, and a macro average precision, recall and F1-scores for those that reported those metrics.
-The SREMIC model has the overall best results with 99.72% classification accuracy on the MMCC dataset and 99.93% on Malimg [@Alam2024], while the El-Shafai et al. paper from 2021 reports a 99.97% accuracy on the Malimg dataset at an apparent cost of a slightly worse f1-score [@El-Shafai2021].
+The MMCC dataset contains malware binaries from 9 different malware families, while the Malimg dataset contains malware from 25 different families, at 21,741 and 9,339 malware samples respectively [@microsoftkaggle] [@malimgpaper].
+Out of the 18 papers on malware classification, 7 used the MMCC dataset, 7 papers used Malimg, and one used both.
+We generally see great results across all of the papers as seen in Tables \ref{table:microsoft-results} and \ref{table:malimg-results}.
+All papers used a one versus all comparison when evaluating their model's ability to classify malware families, as well as a macro average precision, recall and F1-score for those that reported those metrics.
+Overall, the SREMIC model shows the best results with 99.72% classification accuracy on the MMCC dataset and 99.93% on Malimg [@Alam2024], while the El-Shafai et al. paper from 2021 reports a 99.97% accuracy on the Malimg dataset at an apparent cost of a slightly worse F1-score [@El-Shafai2021].

-However from what we have found, both datasets have large imbalances in the data amount types of malware and the different papers address this to verying degree.
+However, from what we have found, both datasets have large imbalances in the data amount types of malware and the different papers address this to varying degree.
 Rahul et al. [@Rahul2017], Kumari et al. [@Kumari2017], Khan et al. [@Khan2020], Sartoli et al. [@Sartoli2020], Son et al. [@Son2022] and Hammad et al. [@Hammad2022] all ignore the datasets imbalances, which could be taking into account when evaluating their performance.
 Yang et al. [@Yang2018] only classify between the two most represented malware families, while Liang et al. [@Liang2021], Cervantes et al. [@Garcia2019] and Al-Masri et al. [@Al-Masri2024] all use over- and/or undersampling.
-Li et al. [@Li2021] augmented their CNN with a XGBoost classifier, as a way of tackling the imbalance.
-We will touch more on this CNN variation.
-SREMIC [@Alam2024] and Bouchaib & Bouhorma [@Prima2021] generated aditional synthetic samples, where Bouchaib & Bouhorma used Synthetic Minority Oversampling Technique.
+Li et al. [@Li2021] augmented their CNN with a XGBoost classifier as a way of tackling the imbalance.
+We will touch more on this CNN variation in a later subsection.
+SREMIC [@Alam2024] and Bouchaib & Bouhorma [@Prima2021] generated additional synthetic samples, and the latter also used the Synthetic Minority Oversampling Technique (SMOTE).
 SREMIC used a CycleGAN which in some cases generated 5 new images per malware file for the less represented malware families.
 Both SREMIC and Bouchaib & Bouhorma reports great results, but does not address how well their model would have performed without additional dataset generation.

 | Paper (year published)                  | Accuracy   | Precision | Recall | F1-score   |
 | --------------------------------------- | ---------- | --------- | ------ | ---------- |